Bath Natural History Society

 BATH NATURAL HISTORY SOCIETY – Registered Charity No. 1107468

-Welcome to our new Bath Nats website from the President Professor David Goode
+Welcome to our Bath Nats website from the President, Rob Randall

 Do come and join us in “Exploring Nature within and around Bath!”